shih-han-chang/Selected-Topics-in-Visual-Recognition-using-Deep-Learning-Homework-2/README.md

   Use Linux with PyTorch with to train this model

 ## Dataset
-  * The training data have 33,402 images with a label file
+  * The training data have 33,402 images with a label file in matlab format.
   * The test data have 13,068 image.

 ## Description of code
-  1.
+  #1.
+SSD.py